 Because that buy to let mortgages are too risky for the lenders.
 Investors that aim to purchase buy to let mortgages usually expect their monthly payment to be covered by the rental income that they received.

-In some months, the mortgage payment could well get delayed with rental income.
+Enroll in Our Real Estate Investment Class In some months, the mortgage payment could well get delayed with rental income.
 Your monthly mortgage payment could well cover the high interest rate.
 However, your monthly mortgage payment will be less when compared with a normal residential mortgage.

 Mortgage costs in the UAE